maxime-tournier/maxime-tournier.github.com/notes/convex-optimization.md

 converge.
 Unfortunately, it is not trivial to get Lipschitz constants for the dual function, therefore it might be difficult to converge robustly in practice.

-In order to improve convergence, the *Method of Multipliers* replace the initial problem with the following, equivalent one:
+In order to improve convergence, the *Method of Multipliers* replaces the initial problem with the following, equivalent one:

 $$\min_x \quad f(x) + \rho \norm{Ax - b}^2 \quad \st A x = b$$